HDR Photo Tutorial

 You will want a tripod and remote shutter release (or set the camera’s self-timer).
 These will let your camera stay perfectly still during your exposures, and the remote will let you shootframes without shaking the camera, again giving you increased stability to help reduce ghosting in your final shot.

-For the truly perfect results, you will absolutely need HDR Software such as Aurora HDR Pro to take these RAW brackets and merge them together to create your perfect image.
+For the truly perfect results, you will absolutely need HDR Software such as Aurora HDR software to take these RAW brackets and merge them together to create your perfect image.

 Camera Settings for High Dynami Range Photos